maxrdz/poparazzi-private-api/docs/api-docs/websocket-stream.md

 ```

 ### Pop View Counts Event
-A short period of time after the client views 1 or more posts, it sends a `view_counts` object.
+About 5 seconds after the client views 1 or more posts, it sends a `view_counts` object.

 Each key in the object represents a content ID, a.k.a. a post (or pop), with a view count value.